 ARisk of falling check list re you or a loved one at risk of falling?

 Millions of older adults fall each year.
-The CDC report one out of three older people falls each year, but more than half choose NOT to tell their doctor about it.
+The CDC reports one out of three older people fall each year, but more than half choose NOT to tell their doctor about it.

 Falling can mean a loss of independence for most older people, and falling once doubles your chances of falling again.
 The good news is that falls can be prevented.